Article

 • Loose items such as watering and pesticide equipment, hoses, hats, gloves … anything you see that should be stored, put it away

 Flooding can be swift and dangerous, but even an inch or two of stagnant water can set a business back by damaging soil, plant roots or pumps.
 Hail brings a different concern — it can rip holes through material, dent metal and damage motor vehicles, among other things.
-Learn more about how to safely clear debris and care for equipment.

 Be the man or woman with a plan